Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

 LinkedIn is a wonderful social network choice for you in targeting enterprise-level ABM targets.
 Much has already been written on how to leverage the authority of LinkedIn influencers for B2B purposes.
 Since your KPI is already known as ultimately making the sale to the ABM target, you can approach LinkedIn with that goal in mind.

-Using LinkedIn is somewhat different than Twitter above, as the content feed is not particularly useful for getting in front of an intended target due to its noisiness and lack of professional relevancy.
+Using LinkedIn is somewhat different than X above, as the content feed is not particularly useful for reaching an intended target due to its noisiness and lack of professional relevancy.
 Instead, the best use of LinkedIn from an influencer perspective is via post and comment mentions of intended targets.

-While LinkedIn comments are somewhat more ego centric than that of Twitter, both in part due to how individuals are engaged in conversations on the network as well as how notifications of mentions are provided separate to normal LinkedIn activity notifications, there is a bit more risk in low quality mentions of your ABM targets being viewed as undesirable.
+While LinkedIn comments are somewhat more egocentric than those of X, both in part due to how individuals are engaged in conversations on the network as well as how notifications of mentions are provided separate from normal LinkedIn activity notifications, there is a bit more risk in low-quality mentions of your ABM targets being viewed as undesirable.

-LinkedIn makes it very easy to search for a name when hunting for specific ABM targets, allowing for searches by company, geography, title and more via their Sales Navigator product.
-Gaining access to the targets’ professional peers is more difficult given LinkedIn’s restrictions on displaying both contact information and specific people connected to your target.
+LinkedIn makes it easy to search for a name when hunting for specific ABM targets, allowing for searches by company, geography, title, and more via their Sales Navigator product.
+Gaining access to the targets’ professional peers is more difficult, given LinkedIn’s restrictions on displaying contact information and specific people connected to your target.

-Instead, you’ll need to rely more on the displayed information elsewhere on your target’s profile page to find appropriate micro influencers, which should reside in Groups associated with education and corporate alumni associations, as well as interest-level groups and as current or previous employees in the companies associated with your target via Sales Navigator searches.
+Instead, you’ll need to rely more on the displayed information elsewhere on your target customer profile to find appropriate micro-influencers, which should reside in Groups associated with education and corporate alumni associations, as well as interest-level groups and as current or previous employees in the companies associated with your target via Sales Navigator searches.

 If you follow politics in nearly any country on the planet, you know that Facebook can be a dangerously effective tool in message propagation.
 What sets it apart from LinkedIn is the nature of which an enterprise message may exhibit virality.
 The downside to this is the bleeding line between the buyer persona’s personal life and professional life, which varies significantly among Facebook users.

-One carryover from the previous methods employed for LinkedIn is the usage of groups.
-It’s not always easy to determine which groups a Facebook user is in, however the sheer number of possible groups that exist surrounding industry specific and company-centric topics makes it easy to use possible groups as an initial point of a campaign to influence your ABM target.
+One carryover from the previous methods employed for LinkedIn is using groups.
+It’s not always easy to determine which groups a Facebook user is in.
+However, the sheer number of possible groups that exist surrounding industry-specific and company-centric topics makes it easy to use possible groups as an initial point of a campaign to influence your ABM target.

-Once the positive material is created and shared in the various groups, a second set of influencers that might be connected professionally to your target can share the posts out from the groups and as a public post on their personal profiles.
-Done with frequency, this multiple touch approach to content can help to get in front of the target.
+Once the positive material is created and shared in the various groups, a second set of influencers that might be connected professionally to your target can share the posts from the groups and as a public post on their profiles.
+Done with frequency, this multiple-touch approach to content can help to get in front of the target.

 As a final trick, if the influencer is listed in the Facebook Collabs marketplace, the shared material can be amplified for maximum propagation as a sponsored or promoted post.
 What is unique here is that with intelligent audience targeting, you can go so far as to create a large audience and then exclude down to only your intended ABM targets, frequently showing that post until such time a desired action is taken.

-Mentioned above, there are several areas to find micro influencers on Facebook.
-Their collabs marketplace is where Facebook would prefer you interact with influencers, however you may find as much if not more success in recruiting micro influencers directly via messaging specific group members for the share campaign.
+As mentioned above, several areas exist to find micro influencers on Facebook.
+Their collaborations marketplace is where Facebook would prefer you interact with influencers; however, you may find as much, if not more, success in recruiting micro-influencers directly via messaging specific group members for the share campaign.

-Another way to find micro influencers, which you may wish to do if your target uses their persona for professional connections is by connecting with friends of friends.
-This can act as an additional vector to showing in your target’s feed.
+Another way to find micro-influencers, which you may wish to do if your target uses their persona for professional connections, is by connecting with friends of friends.
+This can act as an additional vector to show in your target’s feed.

 Don’t stop at simply creating the content via your influencers.
-As a secondary step, consider pushing out this video and transcribed textual content to the other networks mentioned above.
-YouTube videos pointing to you as the solution to be shared into relevant Facebook groups, into relevant LinkedIn groups, by up and downstream Twitter micro influencers, and into relevant blogs will only help you both catch the eye of your ABM targets and ultimately close your deals given the transference of perceived authority.
+As a secondary step, consider pushing out this video and transcribing textual content to the other networks mentioned above.
+YouTube videos pointing to you as the solution to be shared into relevant Facebook groups, into relevant LinkedIn groups, by up and downstream Xmicro-influencers, and into relevant blogs will only help you both catch the eye of your ABM targets and ultimately close your deals given the transference of perceived authority.

-YouTube works most similarly to Twitter when it comes to being able to find accounts and content on a tagged basis for relevant micro influencers.
+YouTube works most similarly to X when it comes to being able to find accounts and content on a tagged basis for relevant micro-influencers.
 Unfortunately, determining the actual subscribers of a channel is more akin to LinkedIn’s protective nature of social contacts.

-Many micro influencing YouTubers do list their contact information for collaborations on the About tab of their profile, making outreach relatively easy.
-Expect to pay the most for your YouTube content comparative to the other networks as long format video content is the most difficult to produce at a high level.
+Many micro-influencing YouTubers do list their contact information for collaborations on the About tab of their profile, making outreach relatively easy.
+Expect to pay the most for your YouTube content compared to the other networks, as long-format video content is the most difficult to produce at a high level.

 Since you’re targeting enterprises and selling an enterprise-worthy product or service, you almost certainly have some sort of analytics setup to measure the success of your efforts on the web.
 Given Google Analytics is the most common platform used for basic analytical efforts, you can use the referral traffic approach with this in mind.

 In a typical Google Analytics reporting view, you can quickly see all referral traffic by selecting Acquisition -> All Traffic -> Referrals.
-In your view you might see some amount of traffic coming in from Facebook.com, some from LinkedIn.com, Twitter.com, and YouTube.com.
+In your view, you might see some amount of traffic coming in from Facebook.com, some from LinkedIn.com, X.com, and YouTube.com.
 It is within this section that you can conceptualize what is about to happen.

-You can skip the specific logic associated with informing the web visitor that you’re aware of the enterprise they are associated with based on the IP range used in the header request.
+You can skip the specific logic associated with informing the web visitor that you know the enterprise they are associated with based on the IP range used in the header request.
 Instead, let’s focus on swapping out imagery for common ground.

 There are two major web hosts that power the majority of the Internet where you can apply this logic: Apache and Nginx.
 You will need to be very careful when modifying the logic for referrers, as it is very easy to break a website at this level.